-Coolant leaks of this type involve coolant hoses, hose clamps, various gaskets, seals and other.
+Coolant leaks of this type involve coolant hoses, hose clamps, various gaskets, seals, and others.

-Prices stated below heavily vary from country to country, depending on availability of a certain car model, average prices on the market etc.
+Prices stated below heavily vary from country to country, depending on the availability of a certain car model, average prices on the market, etc.

 I’ve taken prices in my country and I hope it will give you some orientation:

-Coolant hoses cost from 10 Euros to about 50 Euros a piece, all depending on the car model and what hose is damaged (longer, shorter, rare or widespread etc.)
+Coolant hoses cost from 10 Euros to about 50 Euros per piece, all depending on the car model and what hose is damaged (longer, shorter, rare or widespread, etc.)

 Hose clamps are a couple of cents to a couple of Euros max.

-Coolant bottle caps and radiator caps vary from 5-10 Euros a piece
+Coolant bottle caps and radiator caps vary from 5-10 Euros per piece

 Coolant radiators are pretty expensive and are sold in various classes of quality, again depending on the car model and brand that you’re buying.
 Copies go from about 50 Euros a piece al the way to a couple of hundred Euros for brand name radiators.

 Freeze plugs are essentially screws and aren’t that expensive.
-Usually up to 10 Euros a piece.
-Bigger problem here is to find the proper one (in terms of size, length and thread), especially for more rare cars or old-timers.
+Usually up to 10 Euros per piece.
+The bigger problem here is to find the proper one (in terms of size, length, and thread), especially for more rare cars or old-timers.

-Various gaskets, seals and fittings (apart from the head gasket and intake manifold gasket): these are pretty cheap to buy; prices go from 5 Euros up to about 20 Euros a piece, again heavily depending on the car model and brand name.
+Various gaskets, seals, and fittings (apart from the head gasket and intake manifold gasket): these are pretty cheap to buy; prices go from 5 Euros up to about 20 Euros per piece, again heavily depending on the car model and brand name.

 As you can conclude, external coolant leaks are not pricey to replace in terms of money.